 - 3 mg

-The initial starting dose is 1 mg and can be increased on a weekly basis, with a maximum dose of 3 mg per day.
+The initial starting dose is 1 mg and can be increased on a weekly basis, with a maximum dose of 3 mg per day, depending on your healthcare provider’s recommendation.
 This medication is not intended for long-term, continuous use due to its potential for abuse and dependency.
 When coming off the medication from daily high doses, you will need to be slowly titrated off the dose.

 Conditions Lunesta Treats